 Jamie was appointed Director-General of the Department of Environment and Science in December 2017.
-As Director-General, he leads the government’s sustainability agenda in relation to Queensland’s environment, national parks and heritage; and ensures the delivery of robust scientific services and a vibrant and sustainable arts sector in Queensland.
+As Director-General, he leads the government’s sustainability agenda in relation to Queensland’s environment, national parks and heritage; ensures the delivery of robust scientific services; and drives initiatives that empower Queensland’s youth.

 Immediately prior to this, Jamie was the Director-General of the Department of Science, Information Technology and Innovation where he led the Queensland Government’s Advance Queensland innovation agenda; drove cross-government digital economy and information and communication technology (ICT) initiatives; delivered customer-focussed citizen services; and delivered scientific, ICT infrastructure, finance and human resource services to government departments.